 If you need multiple screen decks, each model can accommodate different numbers of decks: An 18” model can handle 2 decks, while larger sizes, including 24”, 30”, 48”, and 60” models, are typically able to support 3 decks.

 While a small screener may work now, a much larger but modestly more expensive screener will pay for itself in the long term.

 After calculating the “ideal” machine using the steps below, compare its costs with the next larger size and its throughput.
 For example, a 30” screener has 55% more volume capacity than a 24” screener but is only modestly more costly to purchase.

-Calculating the right size machine
+Calculating the machine capacity

 Start by selecting the screen you need by using this easy-to-use Screen Mesh Selection Table.
 The screen type will be determined by the mesh opening in inches or microns, and its open area.
 Select the screen to allow your particles to pass through the screen opening.
 If you are unsure, contact the machine or screen manufacturer for help.

 - Capacity of your desired screen from the mesh table, measured in lbs/ft2 = C